Code-Institute-Submissions/IFED-Milestone-Project-2/README.md

 ## Technologies Used

-- HTML5
-- CSS3
-- JavaScript
+- HTML5 - This was used to create the base code and structure for the landing page as well as the main game pages.

+- CSS3 - This was used to style the elements and position the content of the page, and to make it responsive.

+- JavaScript - This was used to create the logic of the game, as well as for the functionality of the modals.

+- Bootstrap - Bootstrap was used to format the layout of some of the content elements.

-- JQuery
+- JQuery - Used to toggle modals.

-- Google Fonts
-- FontAwesome
+- Google Fonts - Google Fonts was used to provide open source fonts to style the text of the website.

+- FontAwesome - Icons from FontAwesome were used to provide a visual cue for the user interface buttons for navigation.

+- Balsamiq - Used to create the wireframe for the initial design of the project.

 ## Testing